saiedjames7/StudyTracker/README.md

 ## Known Limitations

-* Requires manual activation of the virtual environment before running
+* I recommend manual activation of the virtual environment before running (May work without using virtual environment)
 * Data is stored locally (no cloud storage or backup)

 ## Notes for Marker

-Please ensure the virtual environment is activated before running the program.
+If using a virtual environment, please ensure the virtual environment is activated before running the program.
 The application will automatically generate required data files if they do not already exist.